How to Create Latitude Longitude Converter in Excel (2 Examples)

 • Press ENTER, and drag down the Fill Handle tool.

-Later, you will have your desired DMS format.
+It will output the desired DMS format.

 Converting Latitude and Longitude Decimal Values to Degree, Minute, Second to create Excel Latitude Longitude converter